 Linux for, foreach and repeat functions

-On Unix-like operating systems, the for command is a shell command which performs a loop, iterating an action or set of actions a number of times.
+On Unix-like operating systems, the for command is a shell command which performs a loop, iterating an action or set of actions many times.

 The for keyword indicates a for loop.
 A for loop is a programming language statement that allows code to be repeatedly executed.
-Unlike other types of loops, such as the while loop, for loops are typically used when the number of iterations is known before entering the loop.
+Unlike other types of loops, such as the while loop, for loops are often used when the number of iterations is known before entering the loop.